You probably have a personal Pinterest account.

 With a business account, you have access to your analytics where you can exactly see how your profile is doing and which of your pins perform best on your profile.

-This is gold for your business as you can see right away what your audience enjoys most.
+This is gold for your business as you can see right away what your audience enjoys most from you.

 The business account also allows you to create a branded cover and a featured board.